alexdangelo/alexdangelo-old.github.io/resume.md

 Led software development of SaaS business applications in Seattle.
 Led two distributed full-stack teams across 3 products and directly managed 7 engineers.

 Focus was on leading development of a cloud-based pay cycle administration product.
 It was halfway through a complete rewrite when I was asked to take it over.
-Completed core functionality and addressed key performance, security, scalability, and stability issues while increasing test coverage and reducing the support cost.
+Led the team to complete core functionality and address key performance, security, and stability issues while increasing test coverage and reducing the support cost.

 Worked cross-team to create roadmaps balancing product and engineering needs.
 Delivered changes with the biggest impact while minimizing development cost.